sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 5 - Input Tables/fundamentals_5_input_tables.md

 ## Actions
 Duration: 20

-Actions brings even more interactivity to life, that can be configured within and across workbook elements.
+Actions brings even more interactivity that can be configured within and across workbook elements.

 By automating responses to specific user interactions, we can create efficient workbook workflows that produce quick and relevant data insights.